Yelp/Tron/docs/developing.rst

 Coding Standards
 ----------------

-Although the code is not currently `PEP8
-<http://www.python.org/dev/peps/pep-0008/>`_`-compliant, all new code should
-comply as much as possible.
+All code should be `PEP8 <http://www.python.org/dev/peps/pep-0008/>`_ compliant, and should pass pyflakes without warnings.
 The documentation must also be kept up to date with any changes in functionality, especially the man pages.

 If and when you come across non-PEP8-compliant code, avoid reformatting it in the same branch as functional changes so that code reviews are less confusing.